 Better for the Environment

 The Lunette can can last for years, while the average person uses 10,000+ tampons during a lifetime.
-A handful of menstrual cups vs thousands of tampons?
+A handful of sanitary cups vs thousands of tampons?
 It’s a serious win for the environment.

-You may check out the Lunette Cup and think it’s a little bit expensive.
+You may check out the premium period cups and think it’s a little bit expensive.
 It kind of is, at first glance.
 But, it’s actually way cheaper over the medium to long-term.

 Remember those 10,000 tampons?
-They’re far more expensive than a few menstrual cups over a lifetime.
+They’re far more expensive than a few cups over a lifetime.
 Make the switch today and get ready to save money, and lots of it.